·18 min read

 4. Fake Urgency Tactics

-Artificial, fake urgency tactis backfire spectacularly.
+Artificial, fake urgency tactics backfire spectacularly.
 Countdown timers that magically reset, "limited spots" that never actually run out, and obvious pressure tactics make you look desperate.

 Modern users spot these tricks instantly and lose trust in your brand.